mseminatore/TeslaJS/README.md

     node odometer.js <username> <password>

+## openChargePort.js

+This sample sends the command to open the charge port.

+Usage:

+    node openChargePort.js <username> <password>

 ## soc.js

 This sample retrieves and displays the charge limit, the current vehicle charge level, and the ideal, rated and projected range.